The Complete Recycled Glass Countertops Review & Buyers Guide

 Cement vs. Resin Binders

-The glass chips used to make recycled glass countertops are embedded in one of two types of binders (cement or resin) which is then formed into the countertop slab.
+The glass chips used to make recycled glass countertops are embedded into either a cement or resin binder which is then formed into the countertop slab.

 The type of binding matrix used varies by brand with each having certain advantages and drawbacks.